 It will involve a series of music, dance and creative technology workshops as well as creative online participation.
 Artists from the University’s associated dance organisations will make regular visits to both FE colleges throughout the duration of the programme.

 The project will also feature a‘Creative Think Tank’ day at the Foyle Arts Building at Magee in June.
 Students from the participating colleges will join together to discuss their experiences and create more work that will be shared online.

 Sandie Fisher, Lecturer in Dance at Ulster and Project Manager for Feedback said: “This is an exciting and innovative project which will encourage young people to become more creative by using the social networking sites they are already familiar with..
 The programme is a great way for young people to work together, developing creative connections and we hope it will increase participation in creative arts activity.”

-The Feedback project culminates in June 2010 with the launch of an online Facebook archive exhibition.
-For more information email Project Manager Sandie Fisher at: email@example.com.
+The Feedbackn project culminates in June 2010 with the launch of an online Facebook archive exhibition.
+For more information email Project Manager Sandie Fisher at: firstname.lastname@example.org.